YimingQiao/Chunk-Compaction-Formalization/README.md

-# Data Chunk Compaction in the Vectorized Execution
+# Data Chunk Compaction in Vectorized Execution

 The Supplementary Material of our paper includes three repositories: